- Community Development

 Planning & Zoning

-The City of DeKalb’s Unified Development Ordinance acts to promote the health, safety, and general welfare of the residents of the City of DeKalb through zoning regulation.
+The City of DeKalb’s Unified Development Ordinance ("UDO") acts to promote the health, safety, and general welfare of the residents of the City of DeKalb through zoning regulation.
 Zoning regulation is important for the City of DeKalb for many reasons:

 - To assist in planning for future developments and considers economic and social factors as well as physical characteristics of the land.
 The needs and characteristics of the entire region as well as the immediate area are considered as well.